 One of the most useful things an organization can do before scaling any AI capability is treat the rollout itself as a learning system rather than a deployment project.

 The difference shows up in how you describe progress.
 A deployment project measures completion: what percentage of users are onboarded, which workflows are live, how many transactions have been processed.
-A learning system measures adaptation: what did the shadow phase teach us about how the tool performs on real data?
-What did we change between phases based on what we observed?
+Useful operational metrics, but they describe activity, not learning.

-The AI runs in parallel with existing processes.
+Shadow phase: The AI runs in parallel with existing processes.
 No decisions depend on its outputs.
 The purpose isn't to demonstrate that it works.
 It's to observe where it works, where it struggles, and what the edge cases look like on real production data.
 Teams that rush through this phase because the pilot went well consistently regret it.
 Production data is almost always more complex than pilot data.

-The AI makes recommendations; humans decide.
+Recommend phase: The AI makes recommendations; humans decide.
 This is where adoption happens, but also where the most valuable learning accumulates.
 What recommendations are users accepting?
 Which ones are they overriding?
 The override rate is one of the most informative metrics in any AI deployment.
 High override rates on a specific class of recommendations are a signal worth investigating.

 Each phase transition is a decision point.
 Not just "are we ready to proceed?" but "what did we learn in this phase, and how does it change what we do in the next one?"